-Keywords- Box M test; HE plots; MANOVA; graphics
+KEYWORDS Box M test; Graphics; MANOVA

-1 Introduction
+1. Introduction

 To make the preliminary test on variances is rather like putting to sea in a rowing boat to find out whether conditions are sufficiently calm for an ocean liner to leave port. - G. E. P. Box (1953)